Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 Used tech stack:
 - `Python3` & `Flask` for server language and API development
 - `SQLAlchemy` as ORM / `Sqlite` as database
-- `Ionic` to serve and build the frontend
+- `Ionic` to serve and build the frontend (provided by Udacity Team)
 - `Auth0` as external Authorization Service & permission creation
 - `jose` JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.
 - `postman` to automatize endpoint testing & verification of correct Authorization behaviour.